-Wisconsin reports 3rd virus death; mayors urge primary delay
+Evers says more deaths to come in Wisconsin from coronavirus

-MADISON, Wis. — Wisconsin reported a third coronavirus death Friday, as a bipartisan trio of mayors objected to proceeding with the April 7 presidential primary and Milwaukee's mayor became the latest politician to self-quarantine.
+Health officials had no estimate of when the number of patients would outpace medical supplies and ICU beds.

-The Milwaukee County Medical Examiner said it is investigating the death of a 66-year-old man who died from complications of a COVID-19 infection.
-The medical examiner said the Milwaukee man had been hospitalized for several days prior to his death.
+"Our hope is that it never happens," said Dr. Ryan Westergaard, Wisconsin's chief medical officer for communicable diseases.
+"If it gets to that point, then we have to make really hard decisions about withdrawing care or not offering a ventilator."

-Gov. Tony Evers on Thursday announced the first two confirmed deaths from COVID-19 in Wisconsin.
-One was a man in his 50s from Fond du Lac County and the other was a man in his 90s from Ozaukee County.
+Wisconsin logged its third death on Friday, after the first two were announced on Thursday.
+The deaths were a 66-year-old man in Milwaukee; a man in his 50s in Fond du Lac County; and a man in his 90s in Ozaukee County.

-The Wisconsin Department of Health Services reported 155 confirmed coronavirus cases in 21 counties Thursday.
-State health officials planned to update Wisconsin's virus infection and death tally Friday afternoon.
+There were 206 confirmed cases in 29 counties in Wisconsin, up from 155 in 21 counties on Thursday.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover.